Node Docs

 1. If you have an existing Osmosis account, you can send tokens over IBC to your cheqd account.
 This is done by sending the tokens from your Osmosis account to the address of your cheqd account.
 Use the Swap flow to send tokens over IBC.
 The tokens will be sent to the cheqd account and will be available for use in transactions.
 Otherwise, you can use the cheqd-noded tx ibc-transfer transfer command to send tokens over IBC from your Osmosis account to your cheqd account.
 The command will look like this:osmosisd tx ibc-transfer transfer <src-port> <src-channel> <to_address> <amount> --from <key_or_address> --node <url> or specifically using the osmosisd tx ibc-transfer transfer transfer command.
 The src-port and src-channel are the port and channel used for IBC transfers.
 Use channel-108 from Osmosis to cheqd route.
 The to_address is the address of your cheqd account, and the amount is the amount of tokens you want to send.
 The key_or_address is the key or address of your Osmosis account that you are sending the tokens from.
 The url is the URL of the node you are sending the request to.

 2. Once the tokens are sent over IBC, you can use the cheqd-noded query bank balances <address> command to check the balance of your cheqd account.
 This will show you the balance of the tokens that were sent over IBC.
-Refer to Appendix for the IBC denomination of the tokens.
+Refer to for the IBC denomination of the tokens.

 Getting sufficient balance of supported IBC denominations on equivalent Osmosis account